ekrucio/obsdevops2021/README.md

 ## Description

 The main focus of the project is [Observability](https://cloud.google.com/architecture/devops/devops-measurement-monitoring-and-observability).
-For the purposes of this project, all deployements are running in local minikube cluster with the following configuration:
+For the purposes of this project, all deployments are running in local minikube cluster with the following configuration:
 ```bash
 minikube start --driver=virtualbox --kubernetes-version=v1.21.2 --vm=true --cpus=4 --memory=8g
 ```
+All deployments are through Helm, package manager for Kubernetes.
 It consists of several services:
 * Nginx Ingress Controller
 * Prometheus server